-a.
-If you believe a child is in immediate danger call 999 and inform the police.

-b.
-If there is no immediate danger to the child, or if you need some advice or information, you can contact the Lincolnshire Safeguarding Children Partnership on 01522 782111.
-Outside normal office hours you can contact the Emergency Duty Team (EDT) on 01522 782333 c.
-Whenever you report a concern you are to keep a written record of what you have reported and why and inform the Parish Clerk at the earliest possible opportunity.
+- a.
+If you believe a child is in immediate danger call 999 and inform the police. - b.
+If there is no immediate danger to the child, or if you need some advice or information, you can contact the Children Services Customer Service Centre (CSC) on 01522 782111.
+Outside normal office hours you can contact the Emergency Duty Team (EDT) on 01522 782333. - c.
+If there is no immediate danger you may also seek advice from the Councils Lead Safeguarding Officer. - d.
+Whenever you report a concern please keep a written record of what you have reported and why and inform the Councils Lead Safeguarding Officer at the earliest possible opportunity.